- The repo rate cut will reduce rates for new borrowers taking external benchmark linked loans

 Q: That’s peanuts.
 Why don’t I switch my fixed deposits to NBFC or corporate FDs or even small finance banks that offer high rates?

 Not a good idea.
 The lock-down induced by the COVID-19 crisis has led to most manufacturing companies temporarily shuttering operations, stressing their cash flows and ability to service debt.
 This makes corporate FDs a risky proposition.
-NBFCs and small finance banks will be in no better shape.
+NBFCs and small finance bank in India will be in no better shape.
 The COVID-19 crisis is expected to lead to job losses, pay cuts and financial distress for both salaried and self-employed folk.
 This means that lenders who extend small-ticket loans, unsecured loans or loans against depreciating assets like cars and consumer durables are likely to see a spike in delays or defaults on loan repayments in the coming months.

 The RBI moratorium will mean that the true state of NPAs at these lenders will not be apparent over the next three months and will only crop up later.
 This makes it a risky time to take big bets on the stocks, bonds or deposits of consumer finance NBFCs, small finance banks, co-operative banks and smaller private banks.
 It would be best to prioritise capital safety over returns and stick to the top 3-4 scheduled commercial banks for deposits, even if the rates are low.
 Your emergency fund in particular needs to be with such banks.